Qatar Tribune

-Qatar Tribune is an English-language newspaper published in Doha, Qatar with local and international coverage.
+Qatar Tribune is an English-language pro-government newspaper published in Doha, Qatar with local and international coverage.
 It was launched in 2006.
-The newspapers motto is "First with the News and What's Behind it".
-Qatar Tribune is published by Qatar Information and Marketing (QIM), as are its sister Arabic-language newspaper Al-Watan.
-Qatar Tribune has also online version.
+The newspaper's motto is "First with the News and What's Behind it".
+It is published both in print and online.

-The newspaper is sub-divided into five sections: Main (which features latest local and international happenings), Nation, Business, Sports, and a section entitled "Chillout".
+Through its publisher, it is majority-owned by former Foreign Minister and Prime Minister Hamad bin Jassim Al Thani, a senior member of the Qatari royal family and a cousin of the emir.
+Al-Watan is Qatar Tribune's Arabic-language sister newspaper.